siwapp/siwapp-ror/README.md

 [API Documentation](https://github.com/siwapp/siwapp/blob/master/API_DOC.md)

 ## Howto Install on Heroku
-First create a new App in your [heroku](http://www.heroku.com) account.
-Create a directory on your local computer and log in to your heroku account:

-    $ heroku login

-Now clone the siwapp repository:
+First clone the siwapp repository into your computer:

     $ git clone git@github.com:siwapp/siwapp.git
     $ cd siwapp

-Add a remote repository:
+Create the app in heroku (we suppose in the terminal your are logged in heroku).
+Here we call the app "siwapp-demo", but choose whatever you like.

-    $ heroku git:remote -a your-app-name
+    $ heroku apps:create siwapp-demo

-Probably you should remove first the postgresql addon, and then create a mysql:

-    $ heroku addons:destroy heroku-postgresql
+    $ heroku apps:create --region eu --buildpack heroku/ruby siwapp-demo
-    $ heroku addons:create cleardb:ignite
+    $ heroku addons:create heroku-postgresql
-    $ heroku config | grep CLEARDB_DATABASE_URL

-The last commands gives you the DATABASE_URL, which you should set with the following command.
-Notice you must change mysql to mysql2

-    $ heroku config:set DATABASE_URL='mysql2://adffdadf2341:adf4234@us-cdbr-east.cleardb.com/heroku_db?reconnect=true'
+    $ heroku addons:create scheduler:standard

-Push the code to heroku:
+Push the code to heroku, and setup database.

-    $ git push heroku master
+    $ git push heroku

-Setup database:

     $ heroku run rake db:setup

-Create an user to log in:
+Finally create an user to be able to login into the app.

-    $ heroku run rake siwapp:user:create['myuser','myemail@mydomain.com','mypassword']
+    $ heroku run "rake siwapp:user:create['demo','demo@example.com','secret']"

-Finally if you want the recurring invoices to be generated automatically, you have to setup the heroku scheduler addon:
+If you want the recurring invoices to be generated automatically, you have to setup the heroku scheduler addon:

-    $ heroku addons:create scheduler:standard
     $ heroku addons:open scheduler

 Add a new job, and put "rake siwapp:generate_invoices"

 That's it!
 You can enjoy siwapp now entering on your heroku app url.

+    $ heroku apps:open